pranav-ganesh/tp/docs/DeveloperGuide.md

 On the other hand, `Address`, `Gender`, `Age` and `Interest` are seen as complementary fields.
 Hence, they are non-compulsory.

-The current split of compulsory and non-compulsory fields allows us to maintain the minimal amount of information required by telemarketers while at the same time, improve user experience by reducing time required for users to type the command.
+The current split of compulsory and non-compulsory fields allows us to maintain the minimal amount of information required by telemarketers while also improve user experience by reducing time required for users to type the command.

 ### FindAll/FindAny feature